-I am a universalist, a globalist, because human rights are universal, not local, and because universalism is the only attitude that has any chance of preventing global nuclear war and global warming ecocide, or what others have called omnicide--killing off all multicellular life on Earth.
-Nuclear war, global warming, and the sixth mass extinction combine to create conditions on Earth which pose a high risk for ending not only industrial capitalist civilization, but ending all life on Earth.
+Universalism is now necessary such that humans might secure a chance of preventing global nuclear war and global warming ecocide.
+The consequences of nuclear or environmental catastrophe risk ending all multicellular life on Earth.
+Nuclear war, global warming, and the sixth mass extinction combine to create perilous conditions on Earth which pose a risk for, not only incurring massive human suffering through the collapse of industrial capitalist civilization, but risks ending all life on Earth.

 Recent international news media interviews have covered the following topics: